 2 quarts 3- to 5-inch pickling cucumbers, blossom ends trimmed

 2 tablespoons pickling salt

 4 cups water

 Pack a two-quart jar tightly with the cucumbers, interspersing among them the garlic, spices, and pepper flakes.
 Stir the salt into the water until the water clears.
 Cover the cucumbers with the brine.
-Tightly cap the jar, and store it in the refrigerator for at least a day and preferably a week.
+Tightly cap the jar, let it sit at room temperature for an hour, and then store it in the refrigerator for at least a day and preferably a week.

 After their first few days in the refrigerator, my son and I started tasting the new pickles.
 I found I actually liked these garlicky, salty, dilly cukes, despite their lack of acidity.
 My son liked them, too, much more than the ones he’d been served at college.
 They were a refreshing change from either fermented or vinegar dills.
 Over time they got stronger in flavor, but even after two months in the refrigerator the cucumbers showed no signs of fermentation—no graying of the skins, no bubbling or clouding of the brine.
 They neither soured nor spoiled before we ate them all.